asimkin/20090201_DiplomaRecognition/README.md

 The source code of BA research in 2009 of vehicle license plates recognition.

-In the BA research, paper solves the task of recognition of license plates.
-The work is dedicated to the design of the information system from the development of the technical requirements up to programming algorithms and screens.
-Describes the results of research of algorithms of recognition of license plates.
-Conducted their experimental study of the dependence of quality recognition from the noise, change the brightness and geometric distortions.
-Determined the optimal recognition procedure.
-Experiments have shown that this system can be used in real time.
+In the BSc research, Anatoly solved the task of recognition of license plates.
+This work was dedicated to design of the information system.
+He developed software with two models of recognition and analyzed experiments results of quality recognition from image noise, change the brightness and geometric distortions.
+Based on results of the research He wrote his bachelor's thesis, got excellent mark and published several articles.
+The source code of this work published under the GPL license at GitHub.

-Your can read thesis at http://www.slideshare.net/asimkin/information-systems-design-license-plate-recognition, and technical requirements at http://www.slideshare.net/asimkin/tr-25033271.
+Your can read thesis at http://www.slideshare.net/asimkin/information-systems-design-license-plate-recognition, and product requirements document at http://www.slideshare.net/asimkin/tr-25033271.